EdFarrell/MilkMachine/README.md

 ## Dependencies

 - QGIS 2.4, 2.6, 2.8
-- Python```python gpxpy, mutagen, simplekml``` packages are all distributed with MilkMachine to avoid user installation.
+- Python``` gpxpy, mutagen, simplekml``` packages are all distributed with MilkMachine to avoid user installation.
 - Python SciPy may need to be installed manually.
 See http://www.scipy.org/install.html for platform specific instructions.
+Windows OSGeo4W QGIS installer ships with SciPy by default.

 ## Issues
-- QGIS 2.8 testing is ongoing
+- QGIS 2.8 & 2.12-dev testing is ongoing
 - MilkMachine will be added to the QGIS Plugin Repository soon
 - Help pages will be updated here and at a future project page.
 Help, is provided for each input in MilkMachine by hovering over the input.
 - Please submit comments, bugs, etc. on the issues page https://github.com/EdFarrell/MilkMachine/issues